 - General Style

-The manuscript must contain the following: author information page, title page, abstract, main text, references, tables, and figure legends.
+The manuscript should be written in English, and must contain the following: author information page, title page, abstract, main text, references, tables, and figure legends.
 Leave margins of 2.5 cm on each side.
 The main body of the manuscript and all tables included with your submission must be provided in Microsoft Word format.
 The text must be written in double-spaced 12-point font, preferably in Times New Roman.
 The right margin should not be justified (i.e., left-justification only).
 Abbreviations should be defined on first use in both the Abstract and main text.
 Place the page number in the middle of the bottom of each page from the title page onwards.
 Do not submit the manuscript with automatic formatting features (e.g., when using EndNote, remove field codes before submission).

 - Cover Letter